An Overview of the Process

 You will demolish and dispose of sections of the house that will be replaced by later projects.
 This is a huge undertaking that many homeowners overlook until the project begins, then they begin scrambling to make up for the lost time.

-You’ll need to rent a large container for waste (a contractor will add this price into the cost) but you will need a dumpster taking up the area around your house.
+You’ll need to rent a large container for waste (a contractor will add this price to the cost) but you will need a dumpster to take up the area around your house.
 Carefully demolish all or some of the areas of the house that will be renovated.
 Demolish as much as possible, especially if you can find a time to be out of the house.

 Exercise caution when demolishing surfaces coated with lead-based paint.
 Asbestos, which is often common in older homes, can be a serious health hazard as well.
-It’s a very good idea to call in a professional to help with anything that is older.
+Be sure to check back for part 2, and if you’re ready to get going on the design part of the project, contact the professionals at Avocet Additions today!